john-tsang/john-tsang.github.io/_posts/2022-09-06-Survey-with-Non-Response.md

 ---
 author_profile: true
-published: true
+published: false
-title: "Accelerate `R` with `Rcpp`: Sampling with Replacement and the Hansen-Hurwitz Estimator"
+title: "Accelerate `R` with `Rcpp` and `OpenMP`: Using a Simulation Study of Survey with Systematic Non-responses as an Example"
 use_math: true
 toc: true
 toc_label: ""